 Four ways to relieve overcrowded prisons

 America’s addiction to incarceration as a curb on crime must end.
-The evidence is staggering, writes Arjun Sethi, an attorney in Washington.
+The evidence is staggering.
 Prison overcrowding is ubiquitous and shows few signs of abating: Between 1970 and 2005, the nation’s inmate population grew by 700 percent.